Tirth27/Skin-Cancer-Classification-using-Deep-Learning/README.md

 *Figure 9, Accuracy saturation when scaling on a single dimension [(Mingxing & Quoc, 2019)](https://arxiv.org/pdf/1905.11946.pdf)*

 EfficientNet used compound scaling (Figure 8), which uniformly scales the network's width, depth, and resolution.
 Among the different EfficientNet, EfficientNetB0 is the baseline network obtained by doing **Neural Architecture Search (NAS)**.
 EfficientNetB1 to B7 is built upon the baseline network having a different value of compound scaling.

 **We have chosen to use EfficientNet B4, B5 and B7 as these model achieved start-of-the-art 84.4% top-1/ 97.1% top 5 accuracies (Mingxing & Quoc, 2019) on the ImageNet competition.**

+***You can view the CNN model visualisation under [Model Visualisation](./Model%20Visualisation/)***

 ## GUI Design
 To tackle the challenge of identifying skin cancer from skin lesions, we have to build a predictive model for **Computer-Aided Diagnosis (CAD)**.
 Taking the skin lesions image and patient demographic information as input, we have developed a prototype web application that can help dermatologists interpret skin lesion images.